ScaleSec/project_lockdown/README.md

 ## Alerting
 Project Lockdown will submit a message to a Pub/Sub topic for each finding it encounters.
 Slack, SendGrid, JIRA, or even a SIEM can be subscribed to the Pub/Sub topic to receive alerts.
 Regardless if Project Lockdown is in read or write mode, a message will be published in addition to Cloud Logging events for each action taken.

+## Allowlist or Denylist functionality
+Project Lockdown supports an allowlist or denylist on a per remediation basis or one to cover all remediations.
+To configure an allowlist or denylist follow the below steps:

+- Set the `list_type` variable to either `allow` or `deny` depending on the type of list you'd like.
+You can set this inside each `enabled_modules` key or outside (to apply to all remediations)
+- Supply a list of comma separated (no spaces) project IDs enclosed by double quotes to the variable `project_list`.
+For example: "project123,projectabc,project-1"

 ## Remediation Scenarios
 For details around what scenarios Project Lockdown remediates, see the [README.md](./src/README.md).